mineiodine/test/README.md

 test
 ====

-This repo just to store some test files.
+This repo is just to store some test files.